aryanojhaa/LeetLens/README.md

 # 💡 LeetLens

 > **Code Like Nobody’s Watching.**
-> LeetLens is your playful **DSA companion** that helps you track your **LeetCode stats**, view progress visually, and stay motivated with random DSA quotes.
+> LeetLens is your playful **DSA companion** that helps you track your **LeetCode stats**, view progress visually, and stay motivated with random DSA motivational quotes.

 ---